jfjlaros/retrofont/docs/usage.rst

         offset: 2
       # ...

-Notice that the glyphs are mirrored, this is one of the reasons we need a ``SharpMZ`` configuration section.
+Note that the glyphs are mirrored, this is one of the reasons we need a ``SharpMZ`` configuration section.